-Adam Powell has a broad practice that involves litigating all types of intellectual property cases, including patent, antitrust, trade secret, copyright, and contract matters.
-He has also managed large U.S. and international patent portfolios.
-Adam works with a variety of technologies, including medical devices, chemistry, pharmaceuticals, software, solar energy, and commercial diving.
+Adam Powell has a broad practice that involves litigating all types of intellectual property cases, including patent, trade secret, copyright, and trademark matters.
+He also has extensive experience litigating antitrust matters, particularly those involving technologically complex issues.
+Adam works with a variety of technologies, including medical devices, chemistry and chemical engineering, biotechnology, software, solar energy, and commercial diving.

 In one of his most successful cases, Adam represented Masimo Corporation in a three-week trial against Philips.
 The jury awarded $466 million to Masimo and rejected Philips’ infringement claims seeking $169 million.
 That verdict was featured in The National Law Journal's "Top Verdicts of 2014" as the top intellectual property verdict and number 5 verdict overall, and was also listed as the "Top IP Award of 2014" by Law360.
-In 2015, Adam also represented Masimo in patent and antitrust litigation against Shenzhen Mindray Bio-Medical Tech.
-Co.
-Ltd. and Mindray DS USA.
-In that case, he was primarily responsible for defending against Mindray’s antitrust counterclaims alleging monopolization, attempted monopolization, and technological tying.
+After the jury trial, Adam was responsible for defending against Philips’ antitrust counterclaims alleging patent misuse, monopolization, attempted monopolization, and technological tying.
 The litigation eventually settled with Philips paying Masimo $300 million and agreeing to a multi-year joint marketing and sales program in which Philips would integrate Masimo technologies in its patient monitors.